mattmecoli/NYC-311-Call-Analysis/README.md

 # Project
-* Analyzed 311 calls from the last two years to see if there were any seasonality to make staffing recommendations for dispatchers and agency workers
+We analyzed NYC 311 call data from the last two years across seven categories to look for interesting trends and seasonalities in order to make staffing recommendations for dispatchers and agency workers.

 # Database set up and exploration
 * Used NYC open data library to pull 311 calls for the last two years: